reiorozco/reiorozco/README.md

   </a>

 # 💫 About Me :
-🌱 I’m currently learning Full Stack Web Developer skills
+🌱 I’m currently learning Cloud Computing skills

 🔎 I’m looking to collaborate on different projects that help me to grow up in this amazing industry!